matthewabrams/Movies-Data-Analysis/README.md

 # A.B.
 RAM Films Data Analysis

 Project is based on a fictitious film company.
-Source of data was webscraped from IMDb on July 2021 using Python.
-Conducted regression and cluster analysis drawing conclusions related to expenses and earnings of movie companies worldwide from 1980-2020.
-Made data-driven decisions in sharing recommendations  how this movie company can increase its profit producing films.
+Source of data came from [kaggle.com](https://www.kaggle.com/danielgrijalvas/movies), dataset was webscraped from IMDb on July 2021 using Python.
+Conducted regression and cluster analysis, therefore drawing conclusions related to expenses and earnings of movie companies worldwide from 1980-2020.
+Made data-driven decisions by sharing recommendations how this movie company can increase its profit producing films.

 # Primary Objectives